-In March 2006, the sailing club had the opportunity to participate in an US SAILING Small Boat Sailing Level I instructor training class sponsored by the Arizona Yacht Club and the club had two new US SAILING certified instructors, Brian Page and Johan Haarman.
-The certification allows the club to teach a US SAILING small boat sailing class which is nationally and internationally recognized.
+In March of 2006, the sailing club was given the opportunity to be part in the a US SAILING Small Boat Sailing Level 1 instructor training sponsored by the Arizona Yacht Club.
+Thus, leading to the club receiving two new US SAILING certified instructors, Brian Page and Johan Haarman.
+Which enabled the club to teach a US SAILING small boat sailing class introducing ASU Sailing to be nationally and internationally recognized.

-In the spring semester of 2006, the club started to do competitive racing with the Arizona Yacht Club on Sundays at Tempe Town Lake.
-The races are generally every other week and there are at least 20 sailboats entered.
+In the spring semester of 2006, the club started competitive racing along side the Arizona Yacht Club on Sundays at Tempe Town Lake.

-The ASU Sailing Club became an associate member of the Pacific Coast Collegiate Sailing Conference (PCCSC) in July 2007 which allowed the club to compete in intercollegiate competition.
+By July of 2007, ASU Sailing Club became an associate member of the Pacific Coast Collegiate Sailing Conference (PCCSC) allowing the club to compete in intercollegiate competition.

-In 2008, the sailing team competed in their first intercollegiate regatta on Feb.
-9 and 10, 2008 hosted by UCLA in Marina del Ray.
-In the fall, the club competed in the Frosh/Soph Regatta in San Diego on October 18 and 19 and the North/South PCCSC Fall Championship in Santa Barbara on November 15 and 16.
+On February 9th and 10th of 2008, ASU Sailing competed in their first intercollegiate regatta hosted by UCLA in Marina del Ray.
+In the fall, the club competed in their first Frosh/Soph Regatta (where every first and second year sailors get the ability to compete in their first regatta) in San Diego on October 18th and 19th.
+Also traveling to Santa Barbara on November 15th and 16th to compete in the North/South PCCSC Fall Championship.

 The ASU Sailing Club was upgraded to provisional membership in the PCCSC by 2009.